Food as Medicine || Using the Five Flavours of Chinese Medicine

 "If people pay attention to the five flavours and blend them well, Qi and Xue (Blood) will circulate freely, and breath and bones will be filled with the essence of life."

-Earth based medical systems like Traditional Chinese Medicine recognize high quality whole foods can be used as medicines to heal the body and mind.
+Earth-based medical systems, such as Traditional Chinese Medicine, recognize that high-quality whole foods can be used as medicines to heal both the body and the mind.

-Some of my earliest study of holistic medicine was in the fields of holistic nutrition and food therapy with teachers like Paul Pitchford (author of Healing with Whole Foods) and others, so using food as medicine has always been close to my heart!
+Some of my earliest studies of holistic medicine were in holistic nutrition and food therapy with teachers like Paul Pitchford (author of Healing with Whole Foods) and others, so using food as medicine has always been close to my heart!

-In Chinese Medicine, foods and herbal medicines are categorized as having certain flavors, thermal natures, directions, and therapeutic actions.
+In Chinese Medicine, foods and herbal medicines are categorized by their flavours, thermal natures, directions, and therapeutic actions.
 These qualities determine how a food or herb can be used as medicine.

 Consider Energetic Flavour

-When preparing a meal aim to create a combination of flavours with the natural sweet flavour being the most prominent.
+When preparing a meal, aim to create a combination of flavours with the sweet flavour being the most prominent.
 This is because the sweet flavour supports digestion through its association with the earth element.
-Keep in mind, the natural sweet flavour is not the intense sweetness of sugary foods.
-Instead it can be found in whole foods such as complex carbohydrates, whole grains, legumes, and many vegetables.
-Use the other four flavours in smaller quantities depending on the season and any imbalances you may have.
+Keep in mind that the natural sweet taste is not the intense sweetness of sugary foods.
+Instead, it can be found in whole foods such as complex carbohydrates, whole grains, legumes, and many vegetables.
+Use the other four flavours in smaller quantities, depending on the season and any imbalances you may have.

 Using the Five Flavours Therapeutically

 You can use energetic flavours therapeutically by emphasizing some flavours and restricting others.
-But remember—too much of a specific flavour can create a weakening effect, and if a food has more than one flavour, only use that food if both flavours are needed for treatment.
+But remember—too much of a specific flavour can have a weakening effect, and if a food has more than one flavour, use it only if both flavours are needed for treatment.

 Out of the five flavours, pungent and sweet are generally more warming, upward and outward moving, and sour, salty, and bitter are generally more cooling, downward and inward moving.